embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 ### How complete is this port?

-The compiler, assembler, disassembler, linker and runtime are all usable but still not tested too much.
-There is no support for FPU but should be quite easy to do.
-The compiler recognizes three GOARM values: 7: soft-float (default), 7F, 7D: reserved for two floating-point modes.
+~~The compiler, assembler, disassembler, linker and runtime are all usable but still not tested too much.
+There is no support for FPU but should be quite easy to do.~~ The compiler recognizes three GOARM values: 7: soft-float (default), 7F, 7D: reserved for two floating-point modes.

-There is `//go:interrupthandler` pragma that allows to write interrupt handlers in Go.
-This pragma and `rtos.Note` type allows to write interrupt driven drivers for built-in peripherals.
+There is a `//go:interrupthandler` pragma that allows to write interrupt handlers in Go.
+This pragma and an `rtos.Note` type allows to write interrupt driven drivers for built-in peripherals.
 The programming environment seems to be ready but bugs can be anywhere :)

 Some tests for linux/thumb still fail.
-They are all related to trecebacks and the problem probably lies in the fact that in Thumb mode the function address in memory differs from its call addres (the LSBit in the call addres is set).
-I fixed many such tests but those few I leave for later.
+They are all related to trecebacks and the problem lies in the fact that in Thumb mode the function address in memory differs from its call addres (the LSBit in the call addres is set).
+I fixed many such tests but few of them are still unhandled.

 ~~The os package is not ported yet.
 We have GOOS set to *noos* and I'm still not sure how to approach this.
 This is rather philosophical (less technical) problem and requires some reflection.
 We probably need something like a virtual file system but the case remains open.~~